-Sylvan Lake Rotary Scholarships - Rotary scholarships are awarded to two grade twelve students who are enrolled in post-secondary programs following their high school graduation.
+Sylvan Lake Rotary Scholarship - Rotary scholarship is awarded to 1 grade twelve student who is enrolled in post-secondary programs following their high school graduation.
 This does not mean a degree granting institution and may include apprenticeships, diploma or recognized skills training.
 The recipient should be a student whose lifestyle reflects the Rotarian “test”.

 Of all the things we think, say and do…

 - Will it bring good will and better friendship?

 - Will it be beneficial to all concerned?